Logo

-Sir Julian Murray Lewis was born on 26 September 1951 and is a British Conservative Party politician serving as the Member of Parliament, representing New Forest East since 1997.
+Sir Julian Murray Lewis was born on 26 September 1951 and is a British Conservative Party politician who has been the Member of Parliament for New Forest East since 1997.

 2.

-Julian Lewis served as Chair of the Defence Select Committee from 2015 to 2019.
+Julian Lewis previously served as Chair of the Defence Select Committee, from 2015 to 2017 and from 2017 to 2019, and is the first Parliamentarian to have chaired both the ISC and the HCDC.

 3.

-Julian Lewis had the Conservative Party whip removed after successfully standing against the Government's preferred candidate for the chairmanship of the Intelligence and Security Committee, former Secretary of State for Transport Chris Grayling, on 15 July 2020.
+Julian Lewis had the Conservative Party whip removed after successfully standing against Boris Johnson's preferred candidate for the chairmanship of the Intelligence and Security Committee, former Secretary of State for Transport Chris Grayling, on 15 July 2020.

 4.